liammcluckie/Low-Tide-Surf-Club/readMe.md

 ###     - Colour Scheme

             - The main colours used will be very simplistic and tonal, using ivory, charcoal and black.

             - Reasoning behind these choices are that they add a sense of luxury to the brand and don't pull the attention away from the imagery on the site.

 ###     - Typography

+            - There will be two similar font types used throughout the website.
+The 'Comfortaa' font for the logo and headings with a Sans Serif fallback font if for any reason the font isn't imported correctly or a certain browser doesn't support it.
+            The font primarily used for paragraph text will be 'Inconsolata' with the same fallback font of  Sans Serif.

+            - 'Comfortaa' is a clean, stylish, and aesthetically pleasing font that will tie in well with the styling of the rest of the website.
+This font works well for headings therefore creating consistency without effecting the sites style.

+            - 'Inconsolata' is not to dissimilar from 'Comfortaa' so again it creates consistency, however, there is enough of a difference that it breaks up text sections and overall makes the website easy to read and aesthetically pleasing.

 ###     - Imagery